Home

 "Logging Douglas fir near Cowichan Lake," 1950.

-Photo: BC Forest Service
+Photo: British Columbia Forest Service

 Cedar stump, Cowichan Valley, 1940.

-Photo: BC Forest Service
+Photo: British Columbia Forest Service

 The BC Forest Service cites the oldest tree on its records as a giant Douglas fir felled in the Cowichan Valley in 1959 that was "born" 1,266 years ago – seven centuries before the birth of Christ and almost 800 years before Christopher Columbus sailed for America.
 No concern was ever shown towards preserving the vanishing big trees, in fact the Forest Service existed to promote their extermination by the logging industry (left).
 As a result, today there are no surviving big tree groves in Cowichan Valley.